zayaanali/recommended-topics-tool/readme.md

 ```
 ./related_topics_two_inputs "Italy" "Food"
 ```
 <br>will yield a result of "Emilia-Romagna".
 This is a region in Italy known for its culinary cuisine.
+Make sure that the command line arguments are wrapped in quotation marks, as this allows for strings with multiple words.
 <br>NEED TO ADD STRONGLY CONNECTED COMPONENTS HERE

 ## Testing